Junk One Minute, Gone the Next

 A professional junk removal service removes any unwanted “junk” from your property.
 For instance, of the different types of junk removal, you might use this service when remodeling or after demolitions.
 Find a reputable service listing pricing upfront to ensure your items are acceptable.
 However, it’s important to know that hazardous waste items like pesticides, wet paint, and cleaners like bleach may not be accepted.
 Some junk removal businesses offer demolition services as well as junk hauling, but it’s important to research (as not all do).

-Lee Godbold, founder of Junk Doctors, discusses the ins-and-outs of junk removal services:
+Lee Godbold, the founder of Junk Doctors, discusses the ins-and-outs of junk removal services:

 What should you expect of your junk removal service?